-State Rep. Devin Carney proudly represents the 23rd General Assembly District, which includes Lyme, Old Lyme, Old Saybrook and Westbrook.
-He was elected to his third two-year term in November 2018.
-Carney is a member of Legislative Management and serves as Assistant House Republican Leader, which provides for a stronger voice at the legislative bargaining table and gives him leadership responsibilities on the House Floor during floor debate.
+State Rep. Devin Carney proudly represents the 23rd General Assembly District, which includes the towns of Lyme, Old Lyme, Old Saybrook and Westbrook.
+He was elected to his forth two-year term in November 2020.

 As a life-long resident of the 23rd, he knows first-hand what is important to the residents of this district.
 Having gone through the Old Saybrook public school system from kindergarten through high school, he knows just how vital the success of our children is as well as the quality of education they receive.

 Carney graduated from Brandeis University in 2006 where he received a BA in Political Science and a BA in American Studies with a minor in Film.
 In addition to the legislature, Carney works in finance at John A Bysko Associates and as a Realtor with Coldwell Banker.

 Rep. Carney volunteers his time with many local organizations including serving on The Katharine Hepburn Cultural Arts Center Board of Trustees, as the Treasurer of the Board of Saybrook Senior Housing, as a member of The Rotary Club of Old Saybrook, and as a member of both the Lyme-Old Lyme and Old Saybrook Chambers of Commerce.
 In addition, he serves as a member of the bipartisan Millennial Action Project, which brings together legislators 45 and under, and the National Caucus of Environmental Legislators.
 He also serves as an alternate member of the Old Lyme Zoning Board of Appeals.